forgefed/forgefed/html/index.md

 project management, including bug reports, merge requests, and notifications across instances.

-This website serves as the official place where to find up to date information and links about the project.
+This website serves as the primary source where to find up to date information about the project.

 # Why ForgeFed?